hamlet-framework/type/README.md

 - Add types for iterable|self|static|class-string
 - Add more tests for PHPDoc and Namespace resolver
 - Add PHPStan analyser
+- Use php-parser to resolve names
+- Add support for PHP 7.4 typed properties
+- Add PHP 8.0 in travis
 - Add more tests for agreements between psalm/phpstan and Type assertions